-Below I've highlighted some of the most popular things to donate, three places to donate them to, and tips on what to do before you donate.
+Below are some of the most popular things to donate, three places to donate them to, and tips on what to do before you donate.

-- Operation Paperback donate books to troops overseas.
+- Operation Paperback donates books to troops overseas.

 - Access Books collects books for relief shelters (think: victims of hurricanes, floods, etc.).

 - Your local library will be glad to take your books.

 Before you donate: Make sure you've removed any notes or small pieces of paper that may have found their way in between pages.